infobip/kafkistry/DOCUMENTATION.md

 There are numerous metrics showing how is Kafkistry operating.
 (UI requests latencies, API request latencies, time since last kafka metadata scrape, etc.)

-All Kafkistry-specific metrics have naming starting with `kafkistry_`*.
+All Kafkistry-specific metrics have default naming starting with `kafkistry_`*.
+This prefix can be configured via `APP_METRICS_PREFIX` property.

 ### Consumer lag